Optimal Decision Making Under Strategic Behavior: General costs

 \xhdr{An iterative algorithm for general costs} The iterative algorithm is based on the following key insight: fix the decision policy $\pi(\xb)$ for all feature values $\xb = \xb_k$ except $\xb = \xb_i$.
 Then, Eq.~\ref{eq:utility-maximization-2} reduces to searching over a polynomial number of values for $\pi(\xb_i)$.

-Exploiting this insight, the iterative algorithm proceeds ite\-ra\-ti\-vely over feature values $\xb_i$ and, at each iteration, it optimizes the decision policy for one feature value while fixing the decision policy for all other values.
+Exploiting this insight, the iterative algorithm proceeds ite\-ra\-ti\-vely and, at each each iteration, it optimizes the decision policy for each of the feature values while fixing the decision policy for all other values.
 Algorithm~\ref{alg:iterative} summarizes the iterative algorithm.
-Within the algorithm, \textsc{InitializePolicy}$()$ initializes the decision policy to $\pi(\xb) = 0$ for all $\xb$, \textsc{Solve}$(i, \pi, \Cb, \Pb,\Qb)$ finds the best policy $\pi(\xb_i)$ for $\xb_i$ given $\pi(\xb_k)$ for all $\xb_k \neq \xb$, $\Cb = [c(\xb_i, \xb_j)]$, $\Pb = [P(\xb_i)]$ and $\Qb = [P(y \given \xb_i)]$ by searching over a polynomial number of values.
+Within the algorithm, \textsc{InitializePolicy}$()$ initializes the decision policy to $\pi(\xb) = 0$ for all $\xb$, \textsc{Solve}$(i, \pi, \Cb, \Pb,\Qb)$ finds the best policy $\pi(\xb_i)$ for $\xb_i$ given $\pi(\xb_k)$ for all $\xb_k \neq \xb_i$, $\Cb = [c(\xb_i, \xb_j)]$, $\Pb = [P(\xb_i)]$ and $\Qb = [P(y \given \xb_i)]$ by searching over a polynomial number of values.
 In practice, we proceed over feature values in decreasing order with respect to $P(y \given \xb_i)$ because we have observed it improves performance.
 However, our theoretical results do not depend on such ordering.
+In the following, we refer to lines 2-7 of Algorithm~\ref{alg:iterative} as one \textit{iteration} and line 5 as one \textit{step}.